CS4239-U6/basic-ssrf/README.md

 ## Vulnerability

-1. Enter `http://localhost:5001` directly.
+1. (If running on Docker) Enter `http://localhost:5001` directly.
 You will see that you are unable to access the website.
 1. Enter `http://localhost:5001` in `http://localhost:5000` and the server will visit the webpage and fetch what is on the webpage.

 ## Defenses